Farpel/Farpel.github.io/zotero.markdown

 Before you attend the workshop, please complete the following:

 1\.
-Watch this 4-minute [introduction to Zotero](https://h5pstudio.ecampusontario.ca/h5p/22255/embed).
+Watch this 4-minute [Introduction to Zotero (external link)](https://h5pstudio.ecampusontario.ca/h5p/22255/embed).
 This video provides a quick introduction to Zotero and shows you how to download Zotero.

 2\.
 [Download Zotero (zotero.org)](https://www.zotero.org/download/).
 Doing so will allow you to complete hands-on activities during the workshop.